udohsolomon/My_python_deliberate_practice/Plan.md

 ## Estimate Time Required To Achieve Goal

-I will give myself the remaining part of 2017 to work on this goal.
-It's only 8 weeks left until the end of 2017.
+I will give myself the remaining part of 2018 and the first quarter of 2019 to work on this goal.
+It's only 2 weeks left until the end of 2018.

-**Timeframe**: One ongoing big project touching different stacks in Python by the end of 2017.
+**Timeframe**: One ongoing big project touching different stacks in Python by the end of 2018.

 ## Break Down Work Into A Day-by-day Schedule